 The recruitment site Hired published a State of Software Engineers survey, showing that in 2019, the demand for VR/AR engineers grew by 1400%, demonstrating that the demand is already here.

 Recruiting students is a competitive business and campus tours are an essential part of the process.
 Not only can it become expensive for the prospective student, it’s also time consuming for them and their families.

 Virtual tours allow students to explore campus from the comfort of their own home, thus reducing the number of universities they look around in real life.
 Some may even find a virtual tour sufficient to make their decision.

 YouVisit have already created virtual tours for some of the most prestigious universities in the world, including Harvard, Princeton, Yale, and Columbia.
 Their VR experience has on average 10.4 minutes of engagement, inquiries increase 18% and they have a 27% increase in physical visits to the universities after the VR experience.

-Inside YouVisit's virtual tour of Harvard.
+Inside YouVisit's virtual tour of Harvard

 The use of VR in education will dramatically increase over the next few years.
-While it is unlikely to replace traditional face-to-face teaching methods, it will continue to be used to enhance learning and educational experiences.
+While it is unlikely to replace traditional face-to-face teaching methods anytime soon, it will continue to be used to enhance learning and educational experiences.